taifur20/intelligent-door-lock/README.md

 	print "  ImageId: {}".format(face['ImageId'])
 ```
   ### Creating Custom Alexa Skill
-  Create a custom Alexa Skill using following JSON code (or use *alex_skill.json* file)
+  Create a custom Alexa Skill using following JSON code (or use *alex_skill.json* file).
+If your never create a custom Alexa skill before you can follow this nice tutorial: [How To Build A Custom Amazon Alexa Skill](https://medium.com/crowdbotics/how-to-build-a-custom-amazon-alexa-skill-step-by-step-my-favorite-chess-player-dcc0edae53fb).
+You can also follow my tutorial from hackster.

   ```
   {